- Your first appointment has 2 parts to it:

 - After signing in for your Telemedicine appointment, I will follow up on the information you provided in your intake forms.
 I may ask you a series of detailed questions about any health problems or symptoms you might be having.

-- In addition to your paperwork and and Telemedicine consultation, I will also examine your tongue and when I see you for your acupuncture treatment, I will feel your pulse in both wrists in order to arrive at a traditional Chinese medical diagnosis.
+- In addition to your paperwork and Telemedicine consultation, I will also examine your tongue and when I see you for your acupuncture treatment, I will feel your pulse in both wrists in order to arrive at a traditional Chinese medical diagnosis.

 - If you are taking any medication or herbal supplements please let me know.